 - ensuring favorable work and safety conditions for NSD’s employees, and safe environment for NSD’s visitors.

 NSD has in place adequate backup infrastructure (the backup site and backup data center) that meets all of the requirements applicable to such facilities.

-Since mid-2014, the backup site has been operating as a “hot site” (with some of the staff of critical business units working at the backup site on a continuous basis).
-The backup site is designed to accommodate NSD’s critically necessary staff (20% of the total headcount) and is capable to be used for running the key business processes.
+The backup site is operating as a “hot site” (with some of the staff of critical business units working at the backup site on a continuous basis).
+The backup site is designed to accommodate NSD’s critically necessary staff and is capable to be used for running the key business processes.
 The backup site is located five kilometers from the main site.
 Redundant technical infrastructure, and power suppliers and telecommunications service providers different from those providing services to the main site, mitigate technology-related risks faced by the main site.

 NSD has in place Business Continuity and Disaster Recovery Plans tested, reviewed, and updated on a continuous basis, and implements various processes aimed at mitigating unusual threats (e.g., the Epidemiological Risk Response Plan).

 In addition, NSD runs tests of all elements of the BCMS on an annual basis, in particular: